junqi108/planttech/booktest/chapters/data.md

 Leaf Point Cloud.
 ```

 In the subsequent chapters we will be comparing our estimations with the *True* values using the `mesh.ply` file located in the root directory `test`.
-The following piece of code shows how we can visualize this mesh that requires importing the library `lad`.
-Fig. {numref}`mesh` show this mesh.
+The following piece of code shows how we can visualize this mesh that requires importing the library `lad`. {numref}`mesh` show this mesh.

 ```Python
 import lad